Dear 5S Parent(s)/Guardian(s), May 28, 2025

 Since this is the final update of the year, I want to take a moment to thank you for your kindness, generosity, and helpfulness in helping your child grow to the best of his/her abilities.
-I have thoroughly enjoyed this wonderful group of learners, and I look forward to seeing your child in the hallways for years to come.
-They truly are an AWESOME group!!
+I look forward to keeping in touch watching your child grow in the years to come.

-DATA Binders - Your child’s data binders and important data information was sent home with your child on Friday.
-Please remove the folder (and keep it), and sign in your child’s planner you have seen the data.
-We are EXTREMELY proud of the growth this class has made!!
+DATA Binders - Your child’s data binders and important data information will be sent home with your child this Friday.
+I am EXTREMELY proud of the growth this class has made!!

-READING - During Milk/Snack break, students enjoyed listening to The Wild Robot by Peter Brown.
-Now, they’re listening to the Newbery Award winning novel by Christopher Paul Curtis, Bud, Not Buddy
+READING - During Milk/Snack break, students enjoyed listening to Island of the Blue Dolphins, the Newbery Award Winning novel by Scott O’Dell.

-The BATTLE OF THE BOOKS program concluded on Friday.
-We have a small celebration Tuesday morning in honor of the students’ hard work finishing the quarter strong in reading.
+The BATTLE OF THE BOOKS program ends on Friday.
+We have a small celebration in the morning in honor of the students’ hard work finishing the quarter strong in reading.

-AR GOALS - Students should be at 100% of their AR goal.
+AR GOALS - Students are all at 100% of their AR goal.

 How can you help at home?

-MATH – Students have finished Unit 6, “ Operations and Word Problems”.
-They will finish the year with Unit 7, “Algebra, Patterns, and Coordinate Graphs”.
+MATH – Students have finished Unit 7, “Algebra, Patterns, and Coordinate Graphs”.
+They are taking the test today and tomorrow.

 How can you help from home?